- Appeal and Review

 •Appointed Queen's Counsel, 2012.

-•Recognized in the 2014 and 2013 editions of The Canadian Legal Lexpert Directory (International Commercial Arbitration).
+•Recognized in the 2013 edition of The Canadian Legal Lexpert Directory (International Commercial Arbitration).

 •Martindale Hubbell AV Preeminent 4.7 out of 5 Peer Review Rated.